softScheck/scff/README.md

 View log with `scff-ctrl <INSTANCES(s)> log` and try `scff-crtl <INSTANCE(s)> doctor`.

 #### I want to use a different fuzzer.
-sCFF currently ships with an AFL module only, however you can easily add a new fuzzer module.
+sCFF currently ships with an AFL module only, however you can easily create a new fuzzer module.
 Simply create a new python script in data/scff/fuzzers.
 Look at the existing afl and dummy module to get an idea how they should look.

 ### Do I really have to bootstrap every machine?
-No, we recommened to create a sCFF AMI.
+No, we recommened to create an scff AMI.
 To do so, simply create a new instance and run `scff-ctrl <YOU_NEW_INSTANCE> bake-image`.
-This will build a sCFF ready image you can use next time for your machines.
+This will create a sCFF ready image you can use next time for your machines.
 It should be at the bottom of the scff-mkcfg AMI selection.
 If you create a lot of AMIs, run `scff-clean` from time to time to remove unused images.

 #### I don't like the Amazon cloud, what about Google Cloud, Azure, etc?
 Currently not supported and it's unlikely that it will be in the next months.
 Sorry :(